Xylambda/torchfitter/README.md

 features a class called `Trainer` that includes the basic functionality to fit models in a Keras-like style.

+Internally, `torchfitter` leverages the power of [accelerate](https://huggingface.co/docs/accelerate/) to handle the device management.

 The library also provides a callbacks API that can be used to interact with the model during the training process, as well as a set of basic regularization procedures.